voteliquid/liquid-earth/README.md

 npm install
 ```

-Then whenever you want to develop in the iOS simulator:
+Then to fire up the new google earth in chrome:

 ```
 node liquid-earth.js